blaticslm/Simple-Tweet-Project/README.md

 #### Improvement:
 https://youtu.be/mP0AG2MES6w
-- Now users can delete their own images as they like.
+- Now users can delete their own images without leaving the viewing mode (lightbox enable).
 - There will be `Delete Fail` when the delete button is not disabled on another's post.
 - `There is no image to delete in the gallery!` pop-up window when users delete the empty picture.